From Init to Tag

 git pushWhat's Next?

-- Usage Guide - All commands and options
+- Usage Guide - all commands and options

-- Pre-release Versions - Alpha, beta, RC workflows
+- Pre-release Versions - alpha, beta, RC workflows

-- CI/CD Integration - Automate in GitHub Actions, GitLab CI
+- CI/CD Integration - automate in GitHub Actions, GitLab CI

-- Plugin System - Configure plugins for your workflow
+- Plugin System - configure plugins for your workflow

-- Monorepo Support - Multi-module version management
+- Monorepo Support - multi-module version management

 Troubleshooting